-In addition, approximately 11,000 wells have been drilled in the region between 2009 and 2016 (NDIC 2016A).
+More than 12,500 wells have been drilled in the region between 2009 and 2017 (NDIC 2017).
 These wells require a maintenance and operation workforce that will remain in the area as long as the wells remain active.
 According to the Department of Mineral Resources, the price point at which production from existing wells would be shut-in is 15 dollars per barrel (NDIC 2015A).
 Based on the level of development and population growth that has already occurred within the region, the return to pre-2009 activity levels is unlikely in the near future.